 Zero!
-There are no shots of espresso in a cold brew coffee as this coffee beverage is not made with a espresso.
-It is it’s own unique brewing method and technique.
+There are no shots of espresso in a cold brew coffee as this coffee beverage is not made with an espresso.
+It is its own unique brewing method and technique.

 Frappé-ing It All Up — Best Coffee To Make Cold Brew With

 Cold brew is a nice change from your regular coffee.
 You have probably enjoyed it or seen it served in a mason jar at your local coffee shop and now want to make it at home.
 The best coffee to make cold brew coffee with are dark roasted coffee beans that are coarsely ground.
 That, right there, is the best coffee to make cold brew with.

 I know regular cold brew coffee drinkers would absolutely agree with that.